Make a Living as an Antiques and Collectibles Picker

-How you approach them and the tone is equally important.
-They may not think their junk piled up in the barn is worth anything but when you start asking how much they want or offer a big price, it may put them off or make them suspicious.
+The way you approach them and your tone are equally important.
+They may not think their junk piled up in the barn is worth anything, but when you start asking how much they want or offer a big price, it may put them off or make them suspicious.

 They don't want a repeat of when some fast-talking city slicker cheated granddad out of his land or something like that.

-I've run into this situation before so you need to warm up to them.
+I've run into this situation before so I know you need to warm up to them.
 Small talk and being genuinely interested will help.
 Do not pretend to like them or put on an accent because they will know.
-I've seen people do this and it's embarrassing and rude, to say the least.
+I've seen people do this, and it's embarrassing and rude, to say the least.

-When you are out of town, visiting the local library or bookstores will be a valuable asset.
+When you are out of town, visit the local library or bookstores.
 Also, go to the local auctions to find a bargain.

-Website subscriptions services such as Price4Antiques charges $12 a year,
+Website subscriptions services such as Price4Antiques charge $12 a year.

 The whole reason for picking and searching through junk is to make money.